 Confused?
-Navigate the Different Types of Choices
+Understand the Different Types of Choices

-We all faced moments where we must choose between one thing and another.
+We all face moments where we must choose between one thing and another.
 We need to choose things every day, but we don't seem to know much about the different types of choices that we face.
 It would help us to know more about the different types of choices; then we can see that some choices are hardly choices at all.

 Win-win or win-lose

 We're probably already familiar with types of choices.
 For example, most people are familiar with choices that are set up to be either win-win or win-lose.
 In win-win choices, everybody affected by the choice gains from the outcome.
 In a win-lose choice, some win and others lose.
 We generally see win-win choices as being more preferable than win-lose choices.
 However, that's not always true when we don't want the other person to win.
 At these times, we're more likely to actually want win-lose choices (where we are the winner).

 Types of choices

 In a recent article, Lifehacker also made some interesting distinctions between types of choices.
 Getting familiar with these types of choices can help us understand exactly what you're up against.

 Firstly, a Dilemma is a type of choice.
 While we may use this word to describe any sort of choice and its outcomes, it really represents a choice where we have two outcomes but both of them are equally unwelcome.
 Our task here is to then choose between one of these unpleasant outcomes.
 As an example, a dilemma would be where you need to drive home in exceptionally heavy traffic, knowing that whatever choice of route you make, it's going to take a long time.
 Sometimes, there are no good choices.

 Secondly, a Hobson's Choice is a choice where we get a choice between one thing or nothing.
 This terminology is typically applied where the thing we are offered is not what we really wanted.
 An example of a Hobson's Choice would be arriving home late and having a choice between unappealing food or no food at all.